Planning a Summer Road Trip Worth Remembering

 What’s my best family road trip advice for an adventure worth remembering?
 Do the planning, but be flexible, kind, and patient.
 Laugh at yourselves when things don’t go according to plan.
 Remember, life is a journey.
 Enjoy it.

 Are you planning a summer road trip?
 I’d love to hear about it!
-Grab my awesome free license plate game here and cross off each state as you see it.
+Grab my awesome road trip printable pack here and cross off each state as you see it on the map game, create a journal and keep the kids busy with tons of exciting activities!